KmNeetuSingh/KmNeetuSingh/README.md

 I aspire to create technology that not only solves problems but also brings people closer and simplifies their everyday experiences.

 🎭 **Beyond the Screen:**
-When I’m away from the keyboard, I dive into dancing 💃, painting 🎨, and capturing moments through photography 📸—expressing creativity in every form.
+When I’m away from the keyboard, I dive into exploring,painting 🎨, and capturing moments through photography 📸—expressing creativity in every form.

 **Currently Exploring:** DSA 🛠️
 **Portfolio:** [Visit Here](https://portfolio-gray-alpha-69.vercel.app/)